HelloWorld416/CondTraj/README.md

 | NBA | 10 | 20 | 20 | 5 | 20 |

 Training parameters are defined in `configs/sdd.yml` and `configs/nba.yml`.
-SDD training uses time-reversal augmentation; evaluation does not apply this augmentation.

 ## Training and Evaluation